Last updated on February 8th, 2023

 Know your high audience similarities

 Enterprise-based tools are probably going to be too expensive for most people in the audience.
 But we know we do this at a huge scale for some of the largest companies in the world.
 These companies are using machine learning processing to back engineer and find out where the audience similarities are.
 They want to find out where people use terms that you might never come up with in your basic keyword research.
+When you are segmenting users for their similarities for email marketing, software such as PushEngage can help categorize users based on their interests.

 Google is seeing high overlap, high audience similarity, high intense similarity to the main keywords you research.
 How do you do that?
 If you are starting I think a good way is to take the time for your main keywords and the main topics for ranking.
 Then spend some time investigating the top ranking sites.